ascalingasin2022/market-sentiment-analysis/README.md

 # Market Sentiment Analysis

-This is a simple Streamlit project that analyze market sentiment from CSV files.
-Basically, you upload a CSV with text about stocks, tweets, or market news, and it will calculate sentiment scores, display charts, and show detailed results in a table.
+This is a simple Streamlit project that analyzes market sentiment from CSV files.
+You can upload a CSV containing stock comments, tweets, or market news, and the app will automatically process the text and evaluate its sentiment.
+The system uses two approaches: a rule-based method (VADER), which calculates sentiment scores using a predefined lexicon, and a machine learning method (Logistic Regression), which has been trained to classify text as either positive or negative.
+The results are then presented through interactive charts showing sentiment trends over time, as well as a detailed table of entries that can be downloaded as a CSV file for further analysis.

 Check it out here on GitHub: [market-sentiment-analysis](https://github.com/ascalingasin2022/market-sentiment-analysis)